DEFRA/ffc-jenkins-pipeline-library/README.md

 Return the SHA hash of the latest commit for the current repository, i.e. `9fd0a77d3eaa3d4370d3f31158f37dd8abd19fae`

+### getCommitMessage

+Return the message of the latest commit for the current repository.

 ### verifyCommitBuildable

 If the build is a branch with a Pull Request (PR), or the master branch a message will be `echoed` describing the type of build.